codeequity/codeEquity/docs/ceManual.md

 The initial signup and startup for every CodeEquity project is identical.

 The first step is to install the CodeEquity App for GitHub, following the instructions [here](#codeequity-app-for-github).
-The default installation enables all of the repositories you own to host CodeEquity projects, but will not impact those repositories that never do.
+The default installation enables all of the repositories owned by your organization to be part of a CodeEquity project.
+Those repositories that are never pulled into a CodeEquity project will not be modified in any way by CE Server.

 Next, browse to www.codeequity.net, and sign up for CodeEquity.
 Part of this process involves reading and signing the equity agreement that all contributors to your venture